ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

     brew install llvm ninja cmake
     ```

-    If you don't want to use brew, these tools can be installed manually too from the links above.
-However, you will need to make sure that `cmake`, `ninja` are in the user's or system's PATH (environment variable).
-When building ArPiRobot programs, you will also need to make sure LLVM `clang`, `clang++`, and `lld` are in the PATH environment variable before Apple Clang's executables (this is not needed if using brew to install because the toolchain files check where brew installs these by default).
+    While you can install these tools without using brew, you will need to make sure all binaries are in your `PATH`, including `clang`, `clang++`, and `lld` which must be in your PATH before the default apple clang binaries.
+This is STRONGLY discouraged as this may cause issues when building other things.
+If you do this, you should modify PATH only while building ArPiRobot programs.
+Alternatively, just use brew!
+The ArPiRobot build system knows where to look for llvm clang installed by brew.

 ??? info "Linux Install Instructions"
     Most Linux distributions should include these tools via the system package manager.